-Note 9 - Party-In-Interest Transactions
+Note 8 - Party-In-Interest Transactions

-Certain Plan investments held during 2011 and 2010 are issued by MML Investors Services Inc., a subsidiary of Mass Mutual Life Insurance Company ("Mass Mutual"), the Plan's third-party administrator.
+Certain Plan investments held during 2015 and 2014 are issued by MML Investors Services Inc., a subsidiary of Mass Mutual Life Insurance Company ("Mass Mutual"), the Plan's third-party administrator.
 As such, these transactions qualify as party-in-interest transactions.
 The Plan also invests in The GEO Group, Inc. common stock and therefore, these transactions qualify as related party and party-in-interest transactions.

-Note 10 - Risks and Uncertainties
+Note 9 - Risks and Uncertainties

 The Plan provides for various investment options in investment securities.
 Investment securities, in general, are exposed to various risks, such as interest rate, credit and overall market volatility.
-Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the statement of net assets available for benefits.
+Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term which could materially affect the amounts reported in the statement of net assets available for benefits.